Blog > Documentation > Mental Status Exam Cheat Sheet + Examples

 ✅ Treatment plans

 Experience the EHR that thinks like a clinician.
-Try ICANotes for free today!
+Try ICANotes free for 30 days, no credit card required!